Fody/Home/pages/mdsource/addin-development.source.md

 snippet: ShouldCleanReference

+#### Logging

+A number of helper exist for writing log entries to MSBuild:

+snippet: MyLoggingWeaver.cs

 #### Other BaseModuleWeaver Members

-`BaseModuleWeaver` has a number of other members for logging and extensibility: https://github.com/Fody/Fody/blob/master/FodyHelpers/BaseModuleWeaver.cs
+`BaseModuleWeaver` has a number of other members for extensibility: https://github.com/Fody/Fody/blob/master/FodyHelpers/BaseModuleWeaver.cs